deanhiller/playorm/readme.md

 ### Virtual Databases and Index Partitioning

 nosqlORM wants to be the first ORM layer with full indexing AND joins in a noSQL environment.
 What has not caught on yet in the nosql world is that you CAN do joins with select statements but need to do so in virtual databases(which I will explain below).
 The problem with scalability on old RDBMS systems is really the indexing is not broken up.
 If you want to scale, you want to be able to grow a table to 1 trillion rows BUT you can't have one index for that table.
 You can however have 1 billion indexes and scale just fine.
 Within this indexing framework, you can do joins.
-Or within these virtual datbase views you can do joins(and sometimes across the virtual views as well)
+Or within these virtual database views you can do joins(and sometimes across the virtual views as well)

-Basically, it is sort of like having virtual databases.
-We explored this concept and succeeded in two spaces already which is why we are developing this solution.
-First imagine a simple system of performance accounting and reporting and you have an Account table with Activities in your RDBMS and those activities also have securities.
-In this model there are two views of the virtual datbase.
+We explored this concept and succeeded in two spaces already which is why we are developing this solution(this solution is live in production with our first client as well).
+First imagine a simple system of performance accounting and reporting and you have an Account table with Activities in your RDBMS.

-The first one is that we had 1 billion rows in the activity table and 1 million accounts so we created one million indexes.
-Let's say we also have a small 50 row table of securityType.
-We can get the index we want to query like so
+Now, let's say we had 1 billion rows in the activity table and 100k accounts and we decide to partition our activity table by the account.
+This means we end up with 100k partitions(This means on average 10000 activities in each partition ).
+With that design in mind, let's code....

 ```
 //First, on the Activity.java, you will have a NoSqlQuery like so
-@NoSqlQuery(name="queryByValue", query="PARTITIONS t(:partId) SELECT t FROM TABLE as t INNER JOIN t.security as s WHERE s.securityType = :type and t.numShares = :shares"),
+@NoSqlQuery(name="queryByValue", query="PARTITIONS a(:partId) SELECT a FROM TABLE as a "+
+                        "WHERE a.price > :value and a.numShares < 10")

 //Next, on one of the fields of Activity.java, you will have a field you use to partition by like so